Illustration of a weight lifter doing a 6-day workout split to build muscle.

 The Best 6-Day Workout Split for Building Muscle

 6-day workout splits can be remarkably good for building muscle.
 With so many training days to play with, you can take several different approaches, ranging from minimalism to total maximalism.
-You can get great results with 20-minute workouts.
-You could also lift for an hour every day, building a truly terrifying amount of muscle.
+You’re training often enough that you can build muscle with short 20-minute workouts.
+On the other hand, you could use the extra training days as an opportunity to add more volume to your routine.

 However, when you’re training this often, it’s easy to wear yourself out.
 You’re stressing your hands, postural muscles, and joints almost every day of the week.
 You need to be smart about it.
 Fortunately, there’s a long tradition of training 6 days per week.
 All the lumps have been hammered flat.